agat46/01_car-accidents_PowerBI/README.md

 ## 4. Add measures

 Writing a measure Values of sales using the DAX language using function SUMX.
+Change the display of the format of a measure.
 ```
 Value of sales =
 SUMX(